Partner Sites

 For international MBA and business master’s students looking to stay and work in the US long-term after graduation, an H-1B visa is a must.

-So what exactly is an H-1B visa?
+So, what is an H-1B visa exactly?
 What’s the H-1B visa process?
 And what are the H-1B visa requirements?

 How long is an H1B visa valid for?

-The H-1B visa is valid for three years and can be extended for another three, so that’s a total of six years that you can stay in the US with an H-1B visa.
+The H-1B visa is a non-immigrant permit, which means it grants people entry to the US on a temporary basis.
+H-1B visa holders can live and work in the United States for three years, after which they can extend their stay for another three years if they wish to remain in the US.
+So, that’s a total of six years that you can stay in the US with an H-1B visa.

 At the expiration of the maximum period of stay, you must either leave the US or obtain a different status, such as an F-1 student, an O-1 'extraordinary ability' worker, or a Green Card (see below).

-To extend an H-1B visa after six years, you’ll need a petitioner to file a Form I-126 on your behalf.
+To extend an H-1B visa after three years to achieve the maximum period, you’ll need a petitioner to file a Form I-126 on your behalf.
 Your petitioner would be your current employer or a new employer.

 Who is eligible for an H1B visa?

 H-1B visas are allocated through a lottery system to highly skilled foreign nationals.
-To match the H-1B visa requirements, you need at least a bachelor’s degree and you need to be working in specialty professions, which include business and management roles.
+To meet the H-1B visa requirements, you need at least a bachelor’s degree and you need to be working in one of a number of specialty professions, which include business and management roles.

 How much does an H1B visa cost?